adrielepinto/bank_marketing/README.md

  - Gaussian Mixture Model (GMM)
 # Machine Learning Models Performance
 <img width="1051" alt="Screen Shot 2023-02-16 at 4 12 48 PM" src="https://user-images.githubusercontent.com/97919969/219516779-ecb096fa-bd02-4816-9cfb-7ec2c37815cf.png">

+The model performance result is separated from the database into nine clusters, according to the similarities of each customer.
+Towards of all tested machine learning tools, the GMMM has showed a good metric for the nine clusters.
+However, the Davies-Bouldin metric presents a considerably excellent performance in comparison with the other tested models.
+HC and KMeans also performed considerably well, but unfortunately these values are for fifteen clusters, which will make it difficult for the market team to manage so many clusters.
+Therefore, the model applied for the final clustering is the Davies-Bouldin score.